diodechain/zone_availability_canister/ARCHITECTURE_MS3.md

 Concerns:

 - Will having a single factory limit all child canisters to the same subnet?
 Might this create a bottleneck and if yes how to address it?
+- How to update child contracts
+- Oracle pass through of transform function (because it needs to be a shared actor anchored function instead of just a function)

 ## Cycle Management